Register of people who want to build their own home

 - you must be a British citizen, a national of another EEA State or a national of Switzerland

-- you must have access to sufficient financial resources to acquire land valued at £360,000 (the minimum likely cost of a self-build plot in Camden).
+- you must have access to sufficient financial resources to acquire land valued at £360,000.
+This is the minimum likely cost of a self-build plot in Camden.

 The application form tells you what information and evidence you need to provide to demonstrate that you satisfy each of the eligibility conditions.